 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

 I went to the REI Outessa Summit in hopes of making new outdoor loving girlfriends, to learn more about the outdoor sports I already love, and to find new passions to put my time and energy into.
-I went to this event with many hopes in mind, but I came home with so much more than I had anticipated.
-I came home already counting the days until next year’s summit because I will totally be planning to go EVERY year!
+I went to this event with high hopes, but I came home with so much more than I had anticipated.
+I came home already counting the days until next year's summit because I am planning to go EVERY year!
 At the end of part 1 in this two-part series, I went to bed sweaty, dirty, and extremely happy from all that I had experienced so far.
-I couldn’t imagine how the weekend could get any better, but it totally would.
+I couldn't imagine how the weekend could get any better, but it totally did.

 I got to watch the sun rise over the Utah mountains

-It turns out, at high altitudes, everything is enhanced in your body, including caffeine.
-I spent all day Friday drinking coffee and yerba mate, and eating all sorts of delicious energy bars and chews that were provided everywhere we turned.
-That Friday night, while the wind wasn’t nearly as earth shaking as the night before, I still got no sleep because I had mistakenly ingested too much caffeine.
-I tossed and turned all night long, half awake because of the caffeine running through my veins.
-Having had so little sleep over the last two days, I mistakenly thought that my first class of the day, a morning meditation with world renown author and life guru, Kristine Carlson, was at 6:30 am.
-At 6:00 am, I gave up on getting any real sleep and scrambled out of my warm sleeping bag to find some coffee before I thought it was time for class.
-Thankfully, I had my coffee in hand once I realized my class wasn’t supposed to happen until 7:30 am.
-I had once again gotten up way earlier than I needed to.
-Thank goodness I did because I got to sit in the sunken yurt, with my organic coffee in hand, watching the sun rise over the Utah mountains.
+At high altitudes, it turns out, everything is enhanced in your body, including caffeine.
+I had spent all day Friday drinking coffee, yerba mate tea, and eating all sorts of delicious energy bars and chews that were provided everywhere we turned.
+That night, even though the wind wasn't nearly as earth-shaking as the night before, I still got laying there awake, because I mistakenly ingested too much caffeine.
+I tossed and turned all night long, half awake, because of the caffeine running through my veins.
+Having had very little sleep over the last two days, I mistakenly thought that my first class of the day, a morning meditation with world renown author and life guru, Kristine Carlson, was at 6:30 am.
+At 6:00 am, I gave up on getting any real sleep and scrambled out of the warmth of my sleeping bag to find some coffee before class.
+Thankfully, I had my coffee in hand when I realized my class wasn't supposed to begin until 7:30 am.
+I had once again risen way earlier than I needed to.
+Thank goodness I did because I got to sit in the sunken yurt with my organic coffee in hand, watching the sun rise over the Utah mountains.
 Watching the sky morph from the Milky Way speckled darkness to the rainbow of colors that slowly peeked over the horizon with the first light of the day, was one of the highlights of my weekend.
-There’s something magical about the sunrise in the morning.
+There's something magical about the sunrise in the morning.

 Altitude sickness stood in the way of my Saturday plans

-After meditation, I had a couple hours until my next class; Map & Compass skills.
-I had been looking forward to this class since I am somewhat directionally challenged in the city, but it would turn out that I would not attend any of the rest of my classes on Saturday because, at 8,000+ ft., altitude sickness had finally taken hold of me.
-My headache was too much for me to handle that morning, so I ended up going back to my tent to try and nap it off.
-After a small nap, I was so hot in my tent that I decided to walk down to the Amy’s Kitchen tent to lie down, knowing how comfy their setup was.
-Their huge hippy inspired tent was lined with comfy mattresses, pillows, and warm fuzzy blankets to snuggle.
-In the middle of the tent, they had a table decorated with adorable succulent planted in recycled Amy’s Kitchen soup cans, and all the materials needed to make friendship bracelets in your favorite colors.
+After morning meditation, I had a couple hours to kill until my next class, so I headed back to the yurt to hang with girls while they ate breakfast.
+As it would turn out, I did not attend any of the rest of my classes that day because altitude sickness had taken a hold of me.
+My head was pounding so I went back to my tent to try and nap it off.
+After a small nap, I was so hot in the tent that I walked down to the Amy's Kitchen tent to lie down, knowing how comfy their setup was.
+Their huge hippy inspired tent was lined with comfy mattresses, pillows, and warm fuzzy blankets all for us to snuggle with.
+In the middle of the tent, they had a table decorated with adorable succulents planted in recycled Amy's Kitchen soup cans, and all the materials needed to make friendship bracelets in your favorite colors.
 I lucked out when I chose their awesome tent to relax in because I got the chance to make friends with one of the most inspiring women I met over the entire weekend, Ironman triathlete Kendra Goffredo.

-Having nowhere to go while I rested in the tent, I just happened to be in the right place at the right time to hear her speak.
+While I rested in the Amy's Kitchen tent, I just happened to be in the right place at the right time to hear Kendra speak.
 I was very impressed when she told me how she secured the IRONMAN US Championship title and raced to a top 10 finish at the IRONMAN World Championship in Kona, Hawaii in 2012.
-I was even more impressed that she did all of this despite learning to swim AND competing in her first triathlon just one year before.
-The most impressive part, though, was her passion for spreading the word about the charity that she works with, the Multiple Myeloma Research Foundation.
-As we sat there discussing the benefits of using our social clout to help spread the word about charitable causes that we’re passionate about, I realized that this was just what I had been wanting to do.
+I was even more impressed that she did all of that despite learning to swim AND competing in her first triathlon just one year before.
+The most impressive part though was her passion for spreading the word about the charity that she works with, the Multiple Myeloma Research Foundation.
+As we sat there discussing the benefits of using our social clout to help spread the word about charitable causes we're passionate about, I realized that this was just what I wanted to do.
 I was emboldened to take action, and I immediately knew what charity I wanted to work with for myself.
-(I will delve deeper after I contact them and see what we can do together!)
-Kendra’s story also made me realize that I could do more physically too.
-She didn’t know how to swim the year before she won the US Ironman.
-I never thought that I could run in a race because of my partially paralyzed legs, but her story inspired me so much that I decided to train for my very first 5k race!
-Thanks a ton Kendra!
+Kendra's story also made me realize that I could do more physically too.
+She didn't know how to swim the year before she won the US Ironman.
+I never thought that I could run in a race because of my partially paralyzed legs, but her story inspired me so much that I decided I was going to train for my very first 5k race!
+Thanks a ton, Kendra!
 You really gave me a lot to think about when I came home!

 The most amazing surprise of the entire weekend

-While I was spending my day lounging around Amy’s Kitchen, I heard through the grapevine that the farm-to-table dinner that night was supposed to be a mile (or two) hike (or shuttle bus) away from camp at the Wasatch Overlook area.
-After a day of elevation sickness, I wasn’t sure that that sounded like something that I wanted to do.
-What could possibly be so special a mile away that I couldn’t do back at camp?
-Thankfully, my girls convinced me that I didn’t want to miss out on a single moment and I decided that I felt well enough to hike a mile with them.
-Lugging all of our warm clothes, blankets, and headlamps with us, we all met near the Outessa registration tent and as a huge mass of women, we began to hike toward the unknown.
-As we hiked, we all joyfully chatted with our newfound friends around us.
-When we finally arrived at the overlook, we were shocked to see so many paper tablecloth lined tables lined up with chairs on both sides.
-There were enough chairs and place settings for all of the hundreds of women attending.
-The tables were set with wine glasses adjacent to our dinner plates.
-The plates were adorned with a cloth napkin decorated with twine, twigs, and leaves; giving the tables a cute rustic feel.
+While I was spending my day lounging around Amy's Kitchen, I heard through the grapevine that the farm-to-table dinner that night was supposed to be a 1-2 mile hike (or shuttle bus) away from camp, at the Wasatch Overlook area.
+After a day of elevation sickness, I wasn't sure that that sounded like something I wanted to do.
+Thankfully, my girls convinced me that I didn't want to miss out on a single moment, and I decided that I felt well enough to hike with them.
+Lugging all of our warm clothes, blankets, and headlamps with us, we all met near the

-Nothing goes as planned, and that is good
+Nothing goes as planned, and that is OK

 After packing everything up, I had an extra hour to spare so going with the flow I walked down from camp to see what random class I could pop into.
-I hadn’t planned to attend Igloo‘s class on making bloody mary’s….but it was 10 am and I was looking for something random and fun to attend.
+I hadn't planned to attend Igloo‘s class on making bloody mary's, but it was 10 am and I was looking for something random and fun to attend.
 BEST.
 IDEA.
 EVER.
-I have never actually had a bloody mary before and I had the best time learning how to make them while snacking on all the snacks Igloo managed to pack in their awesome packs made just for entertaining out in nature.
-If I hadn’t missed my morning classes, I would have never gotten the chance to enjoy bloody marys at ten in the morning with all my ladies!
+I had never had a bloody mary before and I had the best time learning how to make them while snacking on all the snacks Igloo managed to pack in their packs, made just for entertaining out in nature.
+If I hadn't missed my morning classes, I would have never gotten the chance to enjoy bloody marys at ten in the morning with all my ladies!

 You can do it all with one Leatherman multitool

-A morning of bloody mary’s with my ladies proved to be just what I needed.
-Afterward, I moseyed on over to the Leatherman tent, ready to learn new tips and tricks on using my own Leatherman multitool out in the wild.
-I have to admit, I am a big Leatherman fan.
-The very first time that I saw Survivorman, Les Stroud, pull a Leatherman multitool out of his pocket on his show, I immediately went hunting for the right one for myself.
-I’ve spent the last few years always carrying one in my purse with me, and usually end up saving someone’s day with the many helpful tools on it.
-It was time for me to find one geared towards all of my outdoor adventures too!
-During our class, we got to check out all the different tools on the many current multitools they carry, but even better, they put us to work using the tools in fun ways.
+A morning of bloody mary's with my ladies proved to be just what I needed.
+Afterward, I moseyed on over to the Leatherman tent, ready to learn new tips and tricks on using my own Leatherman multitool.
+During our class, we got to check out the different tools on the current multitools Leatherman carries, but even better, they put us to work using the tools in fun ways.
 We got to open bottles (and drink the beverages in them), saw through sticks, cut through fruit, and try our hand at using the flint on kindling.
-Who doesn’t love a class about knives and fire?
+Who doesn't love a class about knives and fire?
 After seeing all the amazing tools that the Leatherman Signal has, I was sold.
 Every backpacker or hiker needs one of these multitools on them!
 It has 19 tools that are super helpful in the outdoors:

 - needlenose pliers and regular pliers